Wine color or the glass shape can change your wine appreciation. What about music choice at a wine event?

 Let’s discover what they found out.

-Two white wines (one fruity and zesty, i.e. expected more sour; the other off-dry with ripe fruit notes, i.e. expected sweeter) were evaluated by 154 wine professionals in two conditions: (1) when listening a “sweet” music tune (with consonant harmony) or (2) a “sour” music tune (with dissonant harmony).
+Two white wines (one fruity and zesty, i.e. expected more sour; the other off-dry with ripe fruit notes, i.e. expected sweeter) were evaluated by 154 wine professionals in two conditions: (1) when listening to a “sweet” music tune (with consonant harmony) or (2) a “sour” music tune (with dissonant harmony).
 The researchers explained that these two music choices were created on purpose and had previously been tested to be matched significantly with sweet and sour solutions respectively.

 At the wine tasting event, the researchers were able to balance the presentation order of the two wines, however they could not change the order of the music tunes.
-Every participant started by the sweet music and then the sour music.
-This is a possible bias in the results; starting by the more melodic tune may have artificially increased participants’ liking of the first wine they tasted.
+Every participant started with the sweet music and then the sour music.
+This is a possible bias in the results; starting with the more melodic tune may have artificially increased participants’ liking of the first wine they tasted.

 The wine professionals were asked to assess each wine on several criteria:

-Results showed that the sweet music made participants give a higher liking score to the wines, however there was no statistical difference between the 2 wines in liking ratings.
+Results showed that the sweet music made participants give a higher liking score to the wines, however there was no statistical difference between the two wines in liking ratings.
 As stated above, these results may be due to the fact that the sweet music was played first and the sour music second.
 Other sensory research studies have shown many times that the first wine in a series is always rated higher in liking.
 This was also true in this case for wine professionals.

-The Sweet music also made the two wines perceived sweeter than with the sour music.
+The sweet music also made the two wines perceived sweeter than with the sour music.

 The hypothesis this time is that the perceived taste intensity of the wine changes as the music changes.